 Students must be enrolled full-time while participating in an Endicott College semester-long study abroad program.

 In order to be accepted into a study abroad program, students must agree to participate in the entire program (all class sessions and program-related activities of the study abroad program) and satisfy all Endicott College admission and course requirements.
 Students will find the list of admission materials and participation requirements in their application.

 Conduct Background and Clearance

-Any student with a conduct record that is cause for concern will be contacted directly by the Office of International Education.
+Any student with a conduct record that is cause for concern will be contacted directly by the Office of International Education, and students with three or more conduct issues will be automatically waitlisted for the semester-long or short-term application.
 It is in the student's best interest to immediately notify the Office of International Education if any conduct infraction occurs prior to departure.
 Students who are deemed ineligible to participate in a study abroad program will be withdrawn from the program and will be required to pay any fees associated with their withdrawal (program deposit, program fee, etc.) per the Refund & Payment Policy.
 No exceptions.